raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

-As described in {{header}} An initiator MUST NOT reuse a MESSAGE ID that is already in use for an outstanding request, unless specified otherwise by the relevant specification for the Session Signaling operation in question.
-At the very least, this means that a MESSAGE ID MUST NOT be reused in a particular direction on a particular session while the initiator is waiting for a response to a previous request on that session, unless specified otherwise by the relevant specification for the Session Signaling operation in question.
+As described in {{header}} An initiator MUST NOT reuse a MESSAGE ID that is already in use for an outstanding request, unless specified otherwise by the relevant specification for the DSOP in question.
+At the very least, this means that a MESSAGE ID MUST NOT be reused in a particular direction on a particular session while the initiator is waiting for a response to a previous request on that session, unless specified otherwise by the relevant specification for the DSOP in question.
-(For a long-lived operation, such as a DNS Push Notification subscription {{?I-D.ietf-dnssd-push}} the MESSAGE ID for the operation MUST NOT be reused for a new subscription as long as the existing subscription using that MESSAGE ID remains active.)
+(For a long-lived state the MESSAGE ID for the operation MUST NOT be reused whilst that state remains active.)

 If a client or server receives a response (QR=1) where the MESSAGE ID does not match any of its outstanding operations, this is a fatal error and it MUST